 This post has been a long time coming, so apologies to those who have been anticipating it for some time.

 Some background: at Usability Matters we spend a large part of our time wireframing.
-When we were on Windows machines, we used Microsoft Visio for this, but we switched to Macs in the fall, are now using Omnigraffle to wireframe.
+When we were on Windows machines, we used Microsoft Visio for this, but after making the switch to Macs in the fall, we now use Omnigraffle to wireframe.

 Both Visio and Omnigraffle are extremely powerful tools, but they are both pretty pitiful at handling annotations.
 We use little red dots with numbers in them to highlight items on a wireframe that are of interest, something like this:

 Forgetting about the notes that accompany these dots (that’s a script for another day), the dots themselves can be difficult.
 The reason?
 We try to keep the annotation dots roughly in order from top to bottom on the page, so it’s easy to find what you’re looking for.
 (We don’t want clients saying, “Where the heck is number 5?!”)